Rewind789/wanderer-obsidian-archive/content/other/quotes.md

 170. “I read ‘Emotional Language’ as ‘Emotional Damage’” - Antonina L
 171. “I identify as an ice cube” - Ellie M
 172. “I speak tea language” - Ellie M
-173. “I will not be at school today because my beautiful doggie is in labour - so I will be staying at home wearing my midwife hat today.” - Ms James
+173. “I will not be at school today because my beautiful doggie is in labour - so I will be staying at home wearing my midwife hat today.” - Ms James *while at school*
 174. “I am an earthquake” - Donal T
 175. “When I talk, you stalk” - Dr Dre
 176. “I identify as a skizaz” - Ethan T